Gbemisola-Fad/Gbemisola-Fad/README.md

 .
 GitHub, Microsoft 365, Google Workspace

 ## 🎯 What I’m Looking For
-I want to find a beginner or early-career job in Cloud, DevOps, or Technical Product Operations.I want to use my skills in AWS, Python, and Agile methods, along with my business knowledge, to help create innovative and efficient solutions that focus on users.
+I want a beginner or early-career job in Cloud, DevOps, or Technical Product Operations.I want to use my skills in AWS, Python, and Agile methods, along with my business knowledge, to help create innovative and efficient solutions that focus on users.

 My ideal job combines hands-on technical work (like managing cloud systems, automation, and analysis) with making a positive impact on the business (like helping with growth and improving customer experiences).